-The banning of US President Donald Trump from Twitter and many other social media platforms, after his public utterances and tweets were said to have led to the insurrection and violent siege of the Capitol, has been celebrated by many, with some commenting that Trump should have been de-platformed a long time ago.
-While many of President Trump’s posts on social media were racist, divisive and propagated dangerous lies, there is something amiss.
+The banning of US President Donald Trump from Twitter and a sundry of other social media platforms, after his public utterances and tweets are said to have led to the insurrection and violent siege of the Capitol, has been celebrated by many, with some commenting that Trump should have been de-platformed a long time ago.
+While a myriad of President Trump’s posts on social media were racist, divisive and propagated dangerous lies, there is something amiss.

-President Trump and many of his supporters have protested his banning on the ground that it violates Trump’s freedom of speech as set out in the First Amendment of the US Constitution, which, in its relevant parts, reads: “Congress shall make no law . . . abridging the freedom of speech, or of the press…” It is unsurprising that President Trump, with his alleged undying love for freedom of speech, has cried foul and asserted that democracy is under threat.
+President Trump and many of his supporters have protested this banning on the ground that it violates Trump’s freedom of speech as contained in the First Amendment of the US Constitution, which, in its relevant parts, reads: “Congress shall make no law . . . abridging the freedom of speech, or of the press…” It Is unsurprising that President Trump, with his alleged undying love for freedom of speech has cried foul and asseverated that democracy is under threat.

 In response to these accusations, these platforms (and members of the public) furnished reasons for the banning.
 Admittedly, most of these reasons are compelling and valid, particularly in light of the incitement of violence that resulted in the insurrection at the Capitol.
 Trump’s lies were dangerous and cost people their lives.